Chapman Stick: History

 In 1969, jazz guitarist Emmett Chapman developed the two-handed tapping technique (in which both hands play parallel to the frets) and applied it to his playing.
 At the time, Chapman was playing a 9-string long-scale guitar, but decided to develop a new instrument for use with "free hands" to use the method's full potential.
+After being introduced to Tim Buckley by Lee Underwood, Chapman played the new instrument around Southern California at live performances with Buckley's third Starsailor band in early 1972, finding out what worked and what needed changing.
+Chapman's experimentation suited Buckley's improvisational exploration of musical boundaries, dissonance, and rhythm.
+However, Chapman never recorded with Buckley.

 The Chapman Stick took five years to develop, during which Chapman also opted to set up a business to sell it.
 The first production model of the Stick was launched in 1974.
 On October 10 of the same year, Chapman brought his instrument to public attention by demonstrating it on the game show What's My Line?

 Former Weather Report bassist Alphonso Johnson was among the first musicians to introduce the Chapman Stick to the public.
-Session player Tony Levin was also an early user and was playing the instrument from the mid-1970s: he would bring it to sessions and tours with Peter Gabriel, and featured it in his work as a member of King Crimson from 1981 onwards.
+Session player Tony Levin was also an early user and was playing the instrument from the mid-1970s: he would bring it to sessions and tours with Peter Gabriel and featured it in his work as a member of King Crimson from 1981 onwards.
 He would also use it with Liquid Tension Experiment and in sessions for bands including Pink Floyd and Yes.
 Levin formed the band Stick Men, consisting of one drummer and two Stick players.
+When bassist Trey Gunn joined King Crimson in 1994, the six-member band was able to interact musically in a number of ways, including as a double trio, with two drummers, two electric guitarists, and two Stick players: Levin and Gunn.